tobyab/tobyab/README.md

 By the way!
 My pronouns are he/him, but I am also happy for people to refer to me as they/them

-By the way, alot of my repositories are private.
+By the way, a lot of my repositories are private.
 But, if you do want to access the code, you can contact me with my email address below!

 Right now, I'm:
 - Working on my personal website 👨🏻‍💻